monyschuk/LIGridControl/README.md

 * LISpreadsheetControl with header, footer, and content grids
 * LISpreadsheetControlLayout that orchestrates header, footer, and content grids

-Other areas of code that relate to LIGridControl and that need working out include:
+Other areas of code that relate to LIGrid and that need working out include:

 * collapsed row and column support
 * row and column divider dragging and related delegate methods